kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Bug Triage Release Team Role
 ==============================

-Your job is to make sure that bugs which affect the release are dealt with in a timely fashion.
+Primarily, your job is to make sure that bugs which affect the release are dealt with in a timely fashion.
 Bugs can appear either as GitHub Issues or Pull Requests (PRs).

 A list of common tasks is:
-- Polling for bugs (primarily with the  label `kind/bug`)
+- Polling for bugs (mainly issues with the label `kind/bug`)
 - Checking status of open issues / PRs
 - Sending reminders to relevant assignees / owners / sig-leads
 - Publishing summary reports